kakanics/print-over-TCP-IP-socket/readme.md

 2. cd into the cloned repo
 3. use ```node server.js```

-Now in you other programs, you can send data over localhost:9100 and it will act as "Microsoft Print to PDF" over a TCP port.
+Now in you other programs, you can send data over localhost:9100 or localhost:9101 and it will act as "Microsoft Print to PDF" over a TCP port.
+Port 9100 acts as a thermal printer and expects raw text inputs.
+POS/ESC not supported.
+Port 9101 acts as a regular printer and expects pdf.